ninya9k/anonstream/README.md

 * If you're on macOS `stream.sh` might need to be changed a bit and you might not have the fonts in `config.json`.
 * If you're on Linux `stream.sh` will probably be alright but you might not have all the fonts in `config.json`.

 As an aside: you can change the command in stream.sh to record anything you want, it doesn't have to be just your screen and system audio.
-If you want to change stuff around, just know that all that's required is: (1) `stream/pid.txt` contains `stream.sh`'s process ID, (2) `stream/start.txt` contains the time the stream started, (3) HLS segments appear as `stream/stream*.m4s`, and (4) `stream/stream.m3u8` is the HLS playlist.
+If you want to change stuff around, just know that all that's required is: (1) `stream/pid.txt` contains `stream.sh`'s process ID, (2) `stream/start.txt` contains the time the stream started, (3) HLS segments appear as `stream/stream*.m4s`, (4) `stream/init.mp4` is the inital HLS segment, and (5) `stream/stream.m3u8` is the HLS playlist.
+(All this is taken care of in `stream.sh` by default.)

 Assuming your FFmpeg command is working, this is what you have to do.